SanderDeBleeckerr/VanillaRag/readme.md

 # Readme

+This project is a vanilla rag implementation using libraries without high resource requirements.

-## dependencies
+## Dependencies

-Poetry was used for both the virtual python environment and the dependencies For first use of poetry see: https://python-poetry.org/docs/ Normally the poetry.lock should garantuee other users getting the same version of deps
+Poetry was used for both the virtual python environment and the dependencies For first use of poetry see: https://python-poetry.org/docs/ Normally the poetry.lock should guarantee other users getting the same version of the dependencies.

-### Install deps
+### Installing deps

 Run poetry install

-## /documents
-this folder is gitignored but should contain the scraped data from thuisdokter.nl retrieved via scrape_thuisartsnl_data.py
+Set interpreter of vscode to the poetry env.

-## /wikidata
+## Data
+There are two types of data, currently only thuisartsnl data is completely implemented.

+### ThuisArtsNL Data

+The data should be contained in the /documents folder which is gitignored.
+But it can be filled with scraped data by running the script scrape_thuisartsnl_data.py locally.
+Afterwards the preprocessing can take place via preprocess_thuisdokter_vanilla.py.
+And the GUI for asking questions can be run via the command "streamlit run streamlit_chat.py"

+### Wikipedia Data
-this folder is gitignored but should contain the extraction wikipedia dump on your pc
+The wiki_data folder is gitignored but should contain the extraction wikipedia dump on your pc.

-### download
+#### download
 https://en.wikipedia.org/wiki/Wikipedia:Database_download
 I used the torrent of the english version (24GB): https://meta.wikimedia.org/wiki/Data_dump_torrents#English_Wikipedia

-### preparation
+#### preparation
 Extraction takes in (60GB)

 You'd need the deadsnakes apt source for the older version of python